theroyakash/self_driving_car/README.md

 Sensors are a special type of actor able to measure and stream data.
 All the sensors have a listen method that registers the callback function that will be called each time the sensor produces a new measurement.
 Sensors are typically attached to vehicles and produce data either each simulation update, or when a certain event is registered.

 To Learn more about the sensors read the carla documentation here[https://carla.readthedocs.io/en/latest/cameras_and_sensors/]

+Using sensor data and Reinforcement learning the model is trained.
+To Start training the model dowload the **Model Traing.py** file and run.